PerfectMach1ne/uni-javacalendar/README.md

+# The Sacred Rule of this repo: you are only allowed to read the JavaCalendar code while listening to this OST: https://www.youtube.com/watch?v=9B4STUYsLig
+---
 # JavaCalendar
 My Swing desktop application project for an undergrad class in Java programming.
 It's a calendar with a week view and ability to add and remove events to it.